Mayoral hopefuls 'lack vision' on London transport

 "Johnson has largely maintained the investment programme developed by Livingstone - Crossrail, bus service expansion, Tube modernisation, London Overground - as these kind of investments are long term.

-"Neither candidate is making any commitments other than to take over suburban rail and to make the case for investment in Crossrail 2, Croydon Tramlink and [in Ken Livingstone's case] CrossRiver Tram."'A step backwards'
+"Neither candidate is making any commitments other than to take over suburban rail and to make the case for investment in Crossrail 2, Croydon Tramlink and [in Ken Livingstone's case] CrossRiver Tram."

 Campaign for Better Transport said it wanted the new mayor to make £98m available over three years for improving bus and rail links and promote cycling in outer London.